MCG-NJU/ZeroI2V/README.md

 # ZeroI2V: Zero-Cost Adaptation of Pre-trained Transformers from Image to Video（ECCV2024)

-This repo is the official implementation of ["ZeroI2V: Zero-Cost Adaptation of Pre-trained Transformers from Image to Video"](https://arxiv.org/abs/2310.01324)
+This repo is the official implementation of ["ZeroI2V: Zero-Cost Adaptation of Pre-trained Transformers from Image to Video"](https://arxiv.org/abs/2310.01324)（ECCV2024)

+If you're interested in our work, check out our new [video adaptation benchmark](https://github.com/MCG-NJU/VideoEval)!

 ## TODO

-- [x] Release a part of source codes
+- [x] Release source codes
-- [ ] Release source codes
-- [ ] Pretrained model weights
+- [x] Pretrained model weights

 ## Introduction